OffchainLabs/arbitrum-classic/docs/Arbsys.md

         // Return the number of transactions issued by the given external account
         // or the account sequence number of the given contract function getTransactionCount(address account) external view returns(uint256);

-        // Generate a new contract with the same code as the given contract
-        // This function returns the address of the new contract
-        // This is currently the only way to create new contracts in a compiled rollup instance function cloneContract(address account) external returns(address);
     }